 My favorite song is I’m a Bitch by Meredith Brooks.
 There’s a line in there “this may mean you have to be a stronger man.”
 I love this line for two reasons – first strong women need strong men to help them stay strong.
 Second it describes my husband – he helps me be a strong person by being a strong person.

 Don’t ever ask me my favorite book.
 I can’t tell you one.
 Here is a short list of what I like to read.
 Shakespeare, Henry Wadsworth Longfellow, O Henry, Anne McCaffery, Piers Anthony, Nora Roberts, Suzanne Brockman, Tamora Pierce, Laura Ingalls Wilder, Anne Bishop, Cara Bristol, Rebecca Zanetti, and more.
 I love to read everything though I am not a big fan of horror.
 I don’t mind suspense – especially if it takes your breath away but I don’t like the gore of most horror.

 I love to read a good book – non-fiction, fiction, romance, science fiction, fantasy, poetry, anything that is well written.
 One of my pet peeves is reading a book and editing it as I go.
 If I keep rewriting the author’s sentences as I go I quickly tire of the book.

 I pull inspiration from everything.
 Someone could say a phrase that sticks with me or I could see a picture from a friend’s trip.
 Often nature inspires me.
 One of my friends hikes the Grand Canyon every year and her pictures amaze and inspire poems and stories.
 There is a county park near where I live that is wonderfully peaceful and beautiful.
 Sitting under ancient trees and listening to the sounds of nature de-stresses me as well as inspires me to look deeper.

-My day job is working at a university in an academic department.
+My day job is working at a university in the dean’s office.
 I love my day job and the people I work with.
 My passion is writing and some day I will write full time.